Print

 3

-Begin layering the jar with 4 grape leaves at the bottom, followed by the smashed garlic cloves and a couple of sprigs of fresh dill.
+Layer the jar with 4 grape leaves, smashed garlic cloves, and fresh dill.

 4